Automox Remote Tools with Splashtop – Full User Guide

 Splashtop Streamer Status: Installation and Registration Visibility

-When a device does not have the Splashtop Streamer installed, registered, or successfully configured, Automox provides clear visibility through the Splashtop Streamer Status modal and the Remote Control section on the Device Details page.
+When a device does not have the Splashtop Streamer installed, registered, or successfully configured, Automox provides clear visibility through the Splashtop Streamer Status modal and the Remote Tools section on the Device Details page.

 When the Splashtop Streamer Status Modal Appears